 Search engines have a service to provide to the people who frequent their homepage to try to find something of interest on the internet.
-When somebody chooses Google over Bing, or vice versa, they do so because they trust that the search engine will give them high quality web pages that match their interest and search terms.
+When somebody chooses Google over Bing or vice versa, they do so because they trust that the search engine will give them high-quality web pages that match their interest and search terms.

 With this in mind, you should be anxious to shave milliseconds off your site’s load time.
 Here are a few ways to achieve that.

 Many companies, large and small, purchase a variety of domains and redirect all of these domains to one main page.
-This is a smart strategy in terms of making your web content available on a variety of domain names so you are more likely to be found.
-But having too many redirects can make your page load time significantly slower because of all of the processing that the computer has to do to get to one page.
+This is a smart strategy in terms of making your web content available on a variety of domain names so you are more likely to be seen.
+However, having too many redirects can significantly slow down your page load time due to all of the processing that the computer must do to get to one page.
 Minimize these as much as possible.

-Fix 404 Errors – 404 errors occur when a web page is incorrectly linked.
+404 errors occur when a web page is incorrectly linked.
 Broken links such as these are wasteful and take up bandwidth trying to find pages that do not exist.
 This can also have a dramatic impact on your page load time.
 Instead, do frequent searches on your website so that you can find these 404 errors and fix them before they hurt your SEO efforts.
 There are several free tools that make this easy and fast to do.

-Specify the Dimensions of your Images – Images take extra time to load.
+Images take extra time to load.
 This is particularly true when there are no dimensions specified for the images themselves.
 When you do not specify the dimension, the browser reflows after the images have been downloaded making it so that the browser has to figure out how to fit the images, which makes it seem like the page is loading slowly.
 Instead, use height and width tags within the <img> tag to keep your images within a dimension.

 If you want to learn more about how to make your website load faster, contact us at Infintech Designs for more assistance and information.